E-Dmz/E-Dmz/README.md

 ## About me
-After a first career in scientific research (🧬💊🧠) and teaching (👨‍🎓👷‍♀️👨‍⚕️), i'm currently involved in [teaching](https://www.lewagon.com/data-science-course/full-time) `data science` and i'm working on projects (own and freelance).
+After a first career in scientific research (🧬💊🧠) and teaching (👨‍🎓👷‍♀️👨‍⚕️), i'm currently involved in [teaching](https://www.lewagon.com/data-science-course/full-time) `data science` and working on projects (own and freelance).
 I'm thrilled by the latest development of `Deep Learning` and passionate about learning, designing tools and automating tasks.